adrelanos/aeternity-wiki/Api-Examples.md

 Here you will learn how to handle the æternity software with the [API Commands](API-Commands)

-+ This document well be edited this moment (22.May.2017) by @zwilla and is a port of the All Commands Documentation

-Please Stop deleting it.

-Thx

-Zwilla

 example of how to add a node to the list of nodes you share blocks with.
 This is an example of accessing the local api on the same machine.